Dillon8775/Quality-of-Queso/current_changelog.md

 - More backend optimizations.

 ## Bugs Fixed
-- (26.2 and above only) Missing texture Hud positions screen.
+- (26.2 and above only) Missing texture in Hud positions screen.